bfeitknecht/vault/sem2/PProg/PV/notes/PProg-recap.md

 >>2. hold and wait condition (process holding resources and at the same time it can ask other resources)
 >>3. no preemption condition (previously granted resources can not forcibly be taken away)
 >>4. circular wait condition (must be a circular chain of 2 or more processes and each is waiting for resource held by the next member of the chain)

+>[!quote]+ Livelock
+>- constant state changes
+>- no progress, but CPU is spent on the lock mechanism and can't get to critical section
+>- "two people are in each other's way and both keep avoiding in the same direction"

 >[!quote]+ Spinlock